Best bike locks for mountain bikes 2023 – protect your MTB from being stolen

 German company Abus produces a massive range of security products (as well as helmets) with the stronger-than-it-looks Granit X-Plus right at the sweet spot of portability and protection from theft.

 While the 0.5in / 13mm shackle seems skinny, the square-section shackle format makes it more resistant to attack as numerous online tests and user testimonials have proved.
-That means it still gets a Sold Secure Gold award.
+That means it still gets a Sold Secure Diamond award.
 It’s supplied with three keys and a frame mount for commuting convenience but will fit in a backpack easily.
 Rubberized coatings mean it won’t ruin your paint in use either.

 If you’re after maximum security, check out the 0.6in / 16mm shackle Granit Extreme 59 but only if the 5lb 15oz / 2.7kg weight or the price tag won’t cripple you.
 As for the high price, consider that a good investment as Abus has some of the best weatherproofing and most reliable operation of any bike lock brand, in our experience.